Sierra Highway: Sierra Highway

 During the 1930s, two U.S. highways, both formed in 1926, were extended into California using El Camino Sierra.
 The southern terminus of U.S. 395 was extended from Spokane, Washington to San Diego, using El Camino Sierra from near what is now Topaz Lake to Inyokern, by 1935.
 By 1937, U.S. Route 6 was extended from Colorado, mostly along the Midland Trail, to Long Beach using El Camino Sierra south of Bishop.
 As part of the 1964 state highway renumbering US 6 was truncated at Bishop, and the route from the separation with US 395 to I-5 was renumbered SR 14.

 Though during the 1970s most of Sierra Highway was bypassed by freeways and expressways, the old two-lane road remained a famous roadway.
 In 1971, Steven Spielberg made his first feature-length film, Duel, along Sierra Highway, near Acton.
 The film is about an unseen truck driver who stalks and attempts to kill an innocent motorist trapped in the truck's game.
 It prominently shows the desert portions of Sierra Highway.
-With Duels status, one of the trucks used in the film is still on the road and in the process of being restored.
-The current owner has driven the truck along Sierra Highway for nostalgia, enjoying the terrified looks he receives from passing motorists who recognize it.
+With Duels status, both restorations of the truck used in the movie, as well as replicas exist.
+The owner of one such truck has driven it along Sierra Highway for nostalgia, enjoying the terrified looks received from passing motorists who recognize it.
 Other movies have since been filmed in the vicinity, including scenes in The Terminator.